-- Reducing short-term unemployment through expanding public sector employment can only occur when wages in the public sector are flexible according to productivity, rather than fixed. - The expansion of public sector jobs leads to "crowding out" of private sector employment; when wages are relatively unresponsive to productivity differences, this can even increase unemployment. - High public sector employment may lower overall productivity in an economy that is reallocating resources from the private to the public sector, or from higher to lower productive sectors.
+- Reducing short-term unemployment through expanding public sector employment can only occur when wages in the public sector are flexible according to productivity, rather than fixed. - Public-wage setting has aggregate implications; wages relatively unresponsive to productivity differences may lead to "crowding out" of private sector employment and increase unemployment, while wage compression may increase inequality. - High public sector employment may lower overall productivity in an economy that is reallocating resources from the private to the public sector, or from higher to lower productive sectors.